 13.1 The governing law and dispute resolution clauses set out in the Agreement shall also be applicable to this DPA.
 For the avoidance of doubt, each reference to the DPA in this DPA means this DPA including its Schedules and Appendices.

-13.2 This DPA shall come into effect upon its signing by both Parties.
+13.2 This DPA shall come into effect upon signing the Agreement by both Parties.
 Without prejudice to Section 11, this DPA shall automatically expire upon any termination or expiration of the Agreement.